delenamalan/delenamalan/README.md

 Cape Town, South Africa :south_africa: .

+I studied **computer science** at the University of Stellenbosch and have been working as a software engineer for almost eight years.

+Currently, I work in the Tooling & Security team at [FINN](www.finn.com), focusing on infrastructure and security.

-I studied **computer science** at the University of Stellenbosch and have been working as a developer for more than 5 years.
-Currently I work mostly with Python (Django and Flask), Laravel (PHP), VueJS and some Ruby on Rails.
-I enjoy playing around with a wide range of technologies.
+In the past, I've worked with Python (Django and Flask), Laravel (PHP), VueJS, and Ruby on Rails.
+I enjoy experimenting with a wide range of technologies.

-In my spare time I enjoy hobbies including reading, watching films, cooking, listening to podcasts, swimming and playing squash.
+In my spare time, I enjoy hobbies, including reading, hiking, cooking, listening to podcasts, swimming and playing football.

 You can also find me answering questions on [StackOverflow](https://stackoverflow.com/users/3486675/delena-malan), tweeting on